SAEON/somisana/toolkit/README.md

 # Documentation

-The SOMISANA toolkit is packaged as a Docker image, and can be used without configuring a local dev environment.
+The SOMISANA toolkit CLI (Command Line Interface) is packaged as a Docker image, and can be used without configuring a local dev environment.

-## Install
+## Install the CLI

 Ensure that [docker](https://www.docker.com/) is installed on your system, and install the CLI: